Need to talk? Call 1800 882 436.

 • the jaundice hasn't gone away after 2 weeks

-Treatment for jaundice in newborns depends on how bad it is and what has caused it.
+Treatment for jaundice in newborns depends on the severity and cause.

-Babies who develop jaundice several days after birth usually just need careful monitoring, sometimes with heel prick blood tests, to check the bilirubin levels in their blood.
+Babies who develop jaundice several days after birth need careful monitoring.
+This involves heel prick blood tests to check and monitor the bilirubin levels in their blood.

-If the bilirubin levels are high, your baby might need to have phototherapy treatment.
 Phototherapy is treatment with a special kind of blue light that helps your baby’s liver to breakdown the bilirubin more easily.
-This treatment is very easy and safe.
+This treatment is very easy, painless and safe.

-Sometimes your baby is treated with phototherapy wrapped in a special blanket or sometimes in a cot with blue lights and their eyes covered for protection.
+Your baby may be treated with a special blanket that emits the phototherapy.
+In other cases, your baby may have treatment in a cot under blue lights, with their eyes covered for protection.

-Phototherapy has minimal side effects.
-Sometimes your baby might have a mild rash and/or runny poo for a few days.
+Phototherapy has minimal side effects, and most babies manage it well.
+Your baby might have a mild rash and/or runny poo for a few days.
 Some babies might need extra feeds during this time.
-Most babies tolerate phototherapy treatment well.

 If your baby has breast milk jaundice, you do not need to stop breastfeeding.
 This type of jaundice is usually mild and should get better by itself with time.
 Talk to your child health nurse or doctor if you're worried about what to do.

-Severe jaundice, in which bilirubin levels are very high, might need treatment with an exchange blood transfusion.
+Severe jaundice, where bilirubin levels are very high, might need treatment with an exchange blood transfusion.
 This is when a baby’s own blood is replaced with compatible fresh blood.
-This isn’t common.
-Severe jaundice can very occasionally lead to deafness and even brain damage if not treated promptly.
+This treatment is very uncommon.

 Speak to a maternal child health nurse